GoosiferIO/ZooBerry-Docs/docs/zt1/openzt/habitats_and_locations.md

 target = "animals/elephant.ai"
 section = "Habitat"
 key = "cHabitat"
-value = "{lunar.habitat.crater}"  # References the "lunar" mod's "crater" habitat
+value = "{lunar.habitats.crater}"  # References the "lunar" mod's "crater" habitat
 ```

 !!! note
-    For cross-mod references to work, the referenced mod must be loaded before your mod (earlier in the zoo.ini mod list).
+    For cross-mod references to work, the referenced mod must be loaded before your mod (earlier in the openzt.toml mod list).

 For complete details on the patch system including conditional patching, error handling, and all available operations, see the **[Patch Mods Guide](patch_mods.md)**.